drewletcher/html-link-parser/README.md

 ### HtmlLinkParser

-HtmlLinkParser given a HTML document will output an array of arrays (rows).
-Additionally, use the streaming class HtmlLinkReader to stream Javascript objects.
-With default settings HtmlLinkParser will output rows in __all__ hyperlinks found in the document.
-Using [HtmlLinkParser Options](#html-link-parser-options) `heading`, `id`, `href` and `text` the parser can filter content to retrieve the desired hyperlinks in the document.
+HtmlLinkParser given a HTML document will output an array of link objects.
+Use the streaming class HtmlLinkReader to stream Javascript objects.
+With default settings HtmlLinkParser will output __all__ hyperlinks found in the document.
+Using [HtmlLinkParser Options](#html-link-parser-options) `tag`, `heading`, and `terms` the parser can filter content to retrieve the desired hyperlinks in the document.

-The parser uses [isaacs/sax-js](https://github.com/isaacs/sax-js) library to find HTML A (anchor) elements.
+The parser uses [isaacs/sax-js](https://github.com/isaacs/sax-js) library to find HTML A (anchor) and other elements in one pass through the document.
+Sax does not build an DOM object hierarchy.

 See [Notes](#notes) below.